chiedo/entrepreneurship/README.md

 ## Thoughts about

-### Catalyzing ideas
+### Getting started

-Ideas are catalyzed into successful businesses in one of two ways:
+Ideas are great but execution is everything.
+As an oversimplification if you want to become an entreprenuer, you need to be prepared to invest one or two of the following mixtures:

-1. The mixture of biological energy (action) and time (eg. starting a business in college)
+1. The mixture of time and energy (eg. starting a business in college)
-1. The mixture of financial energy (money) and experience (eg. starting a business after your kids leave for college)
+1. The mixture of experience and money (eg. starting a business after your kids leave for college)

+Once you start commiting a noteworthy amount of one of the two mixtures, you've started.

 ## Books